The correlation between a good education and life outcomes is clear to see.

 In many emerging economies the biggest obstacle in 2021 remains child marriage and its partner in crime – Female Genital Mutilation (FGM).
 Globally, 1 in 5 women were married before their 18th birthday according to the UN Children’s Fund.

 As background, FGM is a traditional practice involving the cutting or removal of the external female genitalia, causing mental, physical and long-term medical harm to each girl.
-Every year 3 million girls are cut (source: UNFPA).
+Every year 3 million girls are cut (source: UNFPA 2020).
 That equates to one girl every 10 seconds.

-FGM and child marriage are correlated with economic hardship.
+FGM and child marriage are directly correlated with poverty.
 According to UNESCO, more than 85% of girls in low income countries do not complete secondary school.

 Often parents will ‘sell’ their daughters to remove a cost or receive a dowry, in an effort to improve their circumstances.
 It can be a brutal economic transaction.
 FGM is part and parcel of the cultural ritual of child marriage for many communities.
 And with this marriage comes an abrupt end to their education.